Updated on October 30th, 2023

-Recoleta Cemetery (AR$150), Mon – Fri 3pm (meet at the Gate to Recoleta Cemetery)
+Recoleta Cemetery (AR$700), Mon – Fri 3pm (meet at the Gate to Recoleta Cemetery)

-Unsurprisingly, the cemetery was next on our list & after a brief introduction on the tour, I spent a very interesting afternoon of morbid fascination here seeing how the Argentinian aristocrats celebrate life & death.
-The cemetery is full of “streets” of mausoleums and be warned it can be quite confronting when you see coffins in full view, especially in some of the more neglected sites.
-Evita (Eva Peron) has her grave here which is a pilgrimage site for the Argentinians & all other visitors (you can look at the map at the gate to locate it (under her maiden name Duarte).
+Unsurprisingly, the cemetery was next on our list.
+For me, it was without a doubt one of the top things to do in Buenos Aires.
+After a brief introduction on the tour, I spent a very interesting afternoon of morbid fascination here.
+It is unbeatable to see how the Argentinian aristocrats celebrate life & death.
+The cemetery is full of “streets” of mausoleums.
+However, be warned that it can be quite confronting when you see coffins in full view, especially in some of the more neglected sites.
+Eva Peron (Evita) has her grave here.
+It has become a pilgrimage site for the Argentinians & all other visitors.
+You can look at the map at the gate to locate it (under her maiden name Duarte).

 There are several options to eat outside the cemetery if you need refreshments – I opted for La Biela which is a nice big café with outdoor seating to watch the world go by.
-Be warned though it is pricey & a sandwich & a beer cost more than our dinner the night before with wine!
+Be warned though, it is expensive & a sandwich & beer cost more than our dinner the night before with wine!

+Without a doubt, a Parilla restaurant is one of the best places to visit in Buenos Aires.
 You can’t come to Argentina & not have steak…unless, of course, you are not a fan of red meat (like my friend).
-The good news is that if you don’t eat beef, there are always options (although don’t expect a lot of choice & vegetarians could find it much more limited).
+The good news is that if you don’t eat beef, there are always options.
+However, don’t expect a lot of choices.
+Vegetarians could find it much more limited.
 The restaurant we chose was Don Julio in Palermo & I’m pleased to report both the steak & the grilled prawns were delicious.

-We also tried a return visit when we were back in BA, turned up at 8.30pm & were told it would be a 1 ¼ hour wait for a table so be warned (although they do have sparkling wine to serve while queuing so it’s not all bad!).
+We loved it so much we tried a return visit when we were back in Buenos Aires.
+The second time we turned up at 8.30pm & were told it would be a 1 ¼ hour wait for a table.
+Forewarned is forearmed (although they do have sparkling wine to serve while queuing so it’s not all bad!).

-The restaurant is very traditional in décor with smartly dressed waiters, walls lined with wine bottles & light fittings made from wagon wheels.
-If you sit inside you can see the beef being prepared & cooked on the grill behind the counter & apparently, the waiters will be able to give you a full rundown on the different cuts to help you make your choice.
+The restaurant is very traditional in décor.
+The waiters are smartly dressed, the walls lined with wine bottles & light fittings made from wagon wheels.
+If you sit inside you can see the beef being prepared & cooked on the grill behind the counter.
+The waiters will be able to give you a full rundown on the different cuts to help you make your choice.
 Enjoy!

-4. Eat dinner in a ‘Puertas Cerradas’ (closed-door) restaurant
+Eat dinner in a ‘Puertas Cerradas’ (Closed-Door) restaurant

-During the economic crash in 2001, these types of restaurants apparently took hold across the city to make the most of the tourism industry.
+This is definitely one of the top things to do in Buenos Aires at night.
+During the economic crash in 2001, these types of restaurants took hold across the city to make the most of the tourism industry.
 Basically, there are no signs outside or any indication that it is any more than a house… until you go in.

 This led to a small garden area where we were served cocktails and where they grow many of the herbs & vegetables used to prepare the food.

-We were there on Saturday night & it wasn’t full but it was great to sit on the communal table & get to know our fellow diners during the exceptional, beautifully presented & inventive meal.
-The menu changes with the seasons but when we went it included ‘Passionfruit tiradito over yellow corn & chamomile cream, fresh tomato & pineapple salsa’ as one of the starters and the main course of ‘Fish of the day over tamal salsa pipian, fennel, kale & lavender chimichurri’.
-I have no idea what most of the menu was but can vouch for the fact it was all delicious!
-Our hosts, Barbara, in particular, were amazing – explaining each of the dishes as we went.
+We were there on Saturday night & it wasn’t full.
+It was great to sit on the communal table & get to know our fellow diners during the exceptional, beautifully presented & inventive meal.
+The menu changes with the seasons but when we went it included ‘Passionfruit tiradito over yellow corn & chamomile cream, fresh tomato & pineapple salsa’ as one of the starters.
+The main course was ‘Fish of the day over tamal salsa pipian, fennel, kale & lavender chimichurri’.
+I have no idea what most of the menu was, but can vouch for the fact it was all delicious!
+Our hosts, Barbara, in particular, were amazing.
+She thoroughly explained each of the dishes as we went.

-The meal was AR$680 per head with extra for wine (bottles cost between AR$150 – AR$650).
+The meal was a fixed cost with extra for wine.
 The welcome cocktails are included in the meal price.
-You can also opt for the ‘wine flight’ where you get a matched wine for each course for AR$270.
+You can also opt for the ‘wine flight’ where you get a matched wine for each course.